glitchless/GamesGlitchlessStatic/incremental/gtnh/config/betterquesting/Readme.md

 https://git-scm.com/docs/gittutorial
 https://try.github.io/

 - As an alternate to using Git from the command line, you can use GitHub Desktop as a GUI.
-It makes things very simple and you don't need to remember any commands.
+It makes things very simple, and you don't need to remember any commands.
 We will focus on that option in the following.

-# Definitions
+# Git Definitions

 - Repo - The database of all the files and their history.
 The remote repo is on Github.
 The local repo is on your drive.
 They do *not* automatically track each other.
 - Source/upstream repo - The original/parent/upstream repo, in this case GTNewHorizons/GT-New-Horizons-Modpack